+'''

 (global-name user password)

+'''

 global-name String representing the global name of the Oracle database.
-This is looked up through the tnsnames.ora file.
+This is looked up through the tnsnames.ora file.user String representing the user name to use for authentication.

 password String representing the password to use for authentication..